15 Surprising Facts About Target

 If you’re nipple-averse, you might want to reconsider a Target trip.
-The company recently announced a policy that allows for mothers to fuel their babies anywhere they please on the premises.
+In 2015, the company announced a policy that allows for mothers to fuel their babies anywhere they please on the premises.
 Housewares, electronics, sporting goods, stationery—no department is exempt.
 The policy was publicized after one mother was erroneously told to cover up in Texas and stores experienced organized “nurse-ins” in protest.

 In 2014, people took to the Internet to voice their confusion over Target stores that were keeping bags of Doritos in their coolers.
 Was there some new, as-yet-undiscovered way to appreciate the tasty tortilla chip?
 Had Doritos been perishable all this time?
 The truth was somewhat less sensational, albeit substantially more disgusting.
 Turns out they were trying to promote a recipe for “walking tacos” that called for refrigerated items like shredded cheese, ground beef and sour cream to get mixed inside a bag of Doritos.

 In a bold move not even Starbucks has attempted, Target opened 11 stores in Chicago on the same day in March of 1993.
 The aggressive launch may have been intended to declare retail war on competitors Walmart and Kmart: Chicago was the first time all three were going up against one another in a major market.

 Target was once responsible for doling out their own prescriptions, but no more.
-In June 2015, the company announced that CVS Pharmacy would be buying their medication dispensaries for close to two billion dollars and the locations would be re-branded as CVS fixtures.
+In June 2015, the company announced that CVS Pharmacy would be buying their medication dispensaries for close to $2 billion and the locations would be re-branded as CVS fixtures.
 Why sell?
 The company needed some cash after their Canadian expansion plans fell flat.

 In 1997, the company put up $1 million and pledged additional assistance to the National Park Service to repair a dilapidated Washington Monument.
 While companies often make expensive gestures, Target went one better and helped enlist Michael Graves to help brainstorm ideas to reinforce the structure during the restoration work.
 Graves later become the company’s first “name” designer to debut a line of branded products.